pesto-students/exercises-batch-8/README.md

         });
       ```

+The given example is of Integration test.
+An Integration test is a combination of unit tests - which essentially test the smallest unit of the logic.
+When such tests are combined to test a meaningful action or interaction, it becomes an Integration test.

+Also, we can say it's not an End to End test because these tests involve interacting with UI, getting information from UI elements and then using that for testing things.
+Hence the given example is of Integration test.

 **4) Below are 2 snippets of code which achieve the same functionality.
 Which snippet of code is better testable and WHY?**

   ```js